 Shohab Youssefian, Ph.D., Professor

-Research and EducationOur laboratory is currently involved in four projects.
-Our main study focuses on RNF213, a protein implicated in various vascular disorders, including Moyamoya disease, pulmonary hypertension, stroke and coronary heart disease.
-To understand how RNF213 mutations effect such vascular changes, we are investigating processes that activate RNF213, its interacting partners and signaling pathways, and how mutations modify these functions.
-Our second project aims to characterize the functions of the voltage-gated sodium channel, Nav1.9, involved in inflammatory pain disorders, and how specific mutations lead to pain hypersensitivity or insensitivity.
-We are investigating changes in the channel activities, and using novel cell lines and mice models to evaluate natural and chemical drugs blocking pain perception.
-Our third study focuses on a specific p53 gain-of-function isoform with enhanced oncogenicity.
-A series of novel reporter cell lines are being used to screen therapeutic drugs that interfere with development of such p53-related cancers.
-Finally, the independent Life Science Informatics Research Unit studies the application of data processing and statistical methods to support and accelerate translational efforts in life science research.
-Main external collaborators include Prof. Akio Koizumi.
+Research and EducationOur laboratory is currently involved in two main projects.
+Our primary study focuses on RNF213, a huge (~600 kDa) unique protein with functional ubiquitin ligase (E3) and AAA+ ATPase domains, implicated in various vasculopathies, especially the cerebrovascular disorder Moyamoya disease (MMD), as well as pulmonary hypertension, stroke and coronary heart disease.
+To understand how mutations in RNF213 effect such vascular changes and bring about disease, we are investigating the environmental signals that activate RNF213, identifying the interacting partners and substrates of RNF213, and determining its various signaling pathways, and how mutations modify these basic processes.
+These projects are in collaboration with the Department of Neurosurgery and CiRA of Kyoto University.
+Our second project, which is in collaboration with our newly established Department of Pain Pharmacogenetics, characterizes the functions of the voltage-gated sodium channel, Nav1.9, involved in inflammatory pain disorders, and how specific mutations lead to pain hypersensitivity or insensitivity.
+We are investigating changes in the channel activities, and using novel mice models to evaluate natural and chemical drugs blocking pain perception.
+Graduate students involved in these studies work on different aspects of each project and use various novel techniques to help gain a better understanding of the mechanisms involved.

-- Kobayashi H, Kabata R, Kinoshita H, Morimoto T, Ono K, Takeda M, Choi J, Okuda H, Liu W, Harada KH, Kimura T, Youssefian S, Koizumi A (2018): Rare variants in RNF213, a susceptibility gene for moyamoya disease, are found in patients with pulmonary hypertension and aggravate hypoxia-induced pulmonary hypertension in mice.
+- Kobayashi H, Kabata R, Kinoshita H, Morimoto T, Ono K, Takeda M, Choi J, Okuda H, Liu W, Harada KH, Kimura T, Youssefian S, Koizumi A (2018).
+Rare variants in RNF213, a susceptibility gene for moyamoya disease, are found in patients with pulmonary hypertension and aggravate hypoxia-induced pulmonary hypertension in mice.
 Pulm Circ.
-Jul-Sep;8(3):2045894018778155.
+8(3):2045894018778155.

 Molecular BiosciencesProfessor: Shohab Youssefian